Setup

 git commit -m "Initial commit"Set up your storage provider

-Storage is necessary to upload and serve files like images for example for the avatars of users and teams. supastarter supports all S3-compatible storage providers like AWS S3, DigitalOcean Spaces, MinIO, etc. and Supabase Storage.
+Storage is necessary to upload and serve files like images for example for the avatars of users and organizations. supastarter supports all S3-compatible storage providers like AWS S3, DigitalOcean Spaces, Cloudflare R2, MinIO, etc.

 Start your development server